-Dr. Kreider is professor of theological studies at Dallas Theological Seminary.
-He identifies his motivations as his passion for the triune God and his desire to help others respond to divine revelation in spirit and truth.
-Prior to coming to DTS he served as director of Christian education and pastored a church in Cedar Hill, Texas.
+Dr. Glenn R. Kreider identifies his motivations as his passion for the triune God and his desire to help others respond to divine revelation in spirit and truth.
+Prior to coming to DTS he directed Christian education and pastored a church in Cedar Hill, Texas.
 Dr. Kreider’s research interests include Jonathan Edwards, theological method, and our eschatological hope.
-He is married to his best friend, Janice, and they have two grown children, a son-in-law, and one granddaughter, Marlo Grace.
-He and Janice enjoy live music, good stories, bold coffee, and their four rescue dogs—two pugs, a chihuahua, and an adorable black lab named Chloe.
+He is married to Janice and they have two children.
+Dr. Kreider enjoys his adorable black lab named Chloe, two pugs, bold coffee, and good music.

 The author of Ministry for Hispanic Introverts, Karla Zazueta (MACL, 2014) is an architect-turned-ministry-leader serving at Stonebriar Community Church (Spanish Ministries) in Frisco, Texas.